Social Anxiety and Alcohol: How to Break the Cycle

 However, once the temporary effects of alcohol wear off, production of all these neurotransmitters is impaired.
 As a result, we’re often left feeling more anxious.
 This also explains why we might experience a crash or “down in the dumps” feeling after a night of drinking.
 Even moderate amounts of alcohol can lead to an increase in anxiety, irritability, or depression a few hours later or the next day.

-The Relationship Between Social Anxiety and Alcohol
+The Cycle of Social Anxiety and Alcohol

 While alcohol might feel like a solution to our social anxiety, it can quickly lead to problems.
 After all, the relationship between social anxiety and alcohol is a bit like the chicken and egg: anxiety can lead us to drink for temporary relief, but drinking can make us anxious.
 This can create a vicious cycle that can spiral into physical and mental dependence on alcohol.